-LMFA is the sole member of several entities including LM Funding, LLC, which was organized in January 2008, US Digital Mining and Hosting Co., LLC, which was formed on September 10, 2021; LMFA Financing LLC, formed on November 23, 2020, and LMFAO Sponsor LLC, formed on October 29, 2020.
-Additionally, USDM has formed various 100% owned subsidiaries to engage in business in various states.
-LMFAO Sponsor LLC formed a majority owned subsidiary LMF Acquisition Opportunities Inc. on October 29, 2020.
+LMFA is the sole member of several entities including LM Funding, LLC, which was organized in January 2008, US Digital Mining and Hosting Co., LLC, which was formed on September 10, 2021 ("US Digital"); LMFA Financing LLC, formed on November 23, 2020, and LMFAO Sponsor LLC, formed on October 29, 2020 (LMFA is a majority member of LMFAO Sponsor LLC).
+Additionally, US Digital has formed various 100% owned subsidiaries to engage in business in various states.
+LMFAO Sponsor LLC formed a majority owned subsidiary LMF Acquisition Opportunities Inc. ("LMAO") on October 29, 2020 which was organized as a special purpose acquisition company that that completed an initial public offering in January 2021, whereupon the company ceased to be majority owned by LMFA.
 LMF Acquisition Opportunities Inc. was subsequently merged with Seastar Medical Holding Corporation on October 28, 2022.